monraza/monraza.github.io/content/artifacts/vibe_coding_handbook.md

 1. **Prepare Files: Export from Bolt.new** :
    - To export code from Bolt.new, click your project's title in the top-left corner, then select Export > Download to get a .zip file of your code
-   - Exract the zip on desktop
+   - Extract the zip on desktop

 2. **Deploy with Drag-and-Drop**
    - Go to [app.netlify.com/drop](https://app.netlify.com/drop)